U.S. Extends Temporary Deportation Protection To Syrians

 Immigrant advocates say the administration stopped short of allowing more Syrians into the program, even though the country is still ravaged by civil war.
 Oxfam says this means an additional 7,000 Syrians in the U.S. won't be able to seek TPS.

-"We are relieved there is another period of protection for current TPS holders, but urge the Trump administration and Congress to find a longer-term solution to their precarious legal situation.
-There is little hope for Syrian TPS holders to be able to safely return to their country in the near future — even the State Department has deemed Syria as categorically unsafe," said Daryl Grisgraber, the Oxfam America Humanitarian Policy Lead.
+"We are relieved there is another period of protection for current TPS holders but urge the Trump administration and Congress to find a longer-term solution to their precarious legal situation.
+There is little hope for Syrian TPS holders to be able to safely return to their country in the near future — even the State Department has deemed Syria as categorically unsafe," said Daryl Grisgraber, the Oxfam America humanitarian policy lead.

 In April, the U.S. State Department issued a Level 4 Travel Advisory warning Americans: "Do not travel to Syria due to terrorism, civil unrest, kidnapping, and armed conflict.
 No part of Syria is safe from violence."